Anybody368/Anybody368/README.md

 Feel free to reuse my code if you somehow have the need for it!

+You can contact me through my professional email : samuel.chanal@etu.unistra.fr, or on Discord with the link in my bio or the tag @anybody368.

 <!--
 **Anybody368/Anybody368** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.